caberger/android-jetpack-compose-smallrye-config/readme.md

     }
 ```

-- open MainActivity.kt and add the following line after ```super.onCreate(savedInstanceState):
+- open MainActivity.kt and add the following line after ```super.onCreate(savedInstanceState)```:

 ```kotlin
     val config = ConfigProvider.getConfig().unwrap(SmallRyeConfig::class.java)
 ```

 - Start the project, it will display "Hello, Android!
-- In Project Explorter switch from "Android" to "Project" view
+- In Project Explorer switch from "Android" to "Project" view
 - Navigate to "app/src/main" and add a folder "resources" and below resources add a folder "META-INF"
 - Add a file "microprofile-config.properties" to the folder app/src/main/resources/META-INF
 - start the project again